chapmanu/web-components/README.md

 4. 	`rake serve` Starts the local webserver and watches for changes
 5. View your local version of the site at [http://localhost:4000](http://localhost:4000)

-> _Note:_ If you desire a faster feedback loop, you can install the live-reload extention for Chrome or FireFox and connect after running `rake serve`.
+> If you desire a faster feedback loop, you can install the live-reload extention for Chrome or FireFox and connect after running `rake serve`.
 This will reload the assets and the browser each time you save a file.

-#### Frameworks Used
+### Frameworks Used

 The demo website uses the Jekyll framework.
 Documentation can be found here: http://jekyllrb.com/docs/home/.
-Along with jekyll, we the jekyll-assets plugin to create a Rails-like asset pipeline for a jekyll website.
+Along with jekyll, we use the jekyll-assets plugin to create a Rails-like asset pipeline for a jekyll website.
 Documentation for that can be found here: https://github.com/ixti/jekyll-assets.

-#### Folder Structure
+### Folder Structure

-__assets_
+##### index.html
+This is the home page of the website.
+You will notice that most of the file contains includes to other files located in the `_includes/` directory.

+##### _includes/
+Save html that needs to be re-used in this folder.
+It can be referenced anywhere using the `{% include file.html %}`.
+Included files like this are referenced from the root of the `_includes/` directory.
+Therefore, _includes/molecules/button.html can be included anywhere with `{% include molecules/button.html %}`

+##### _assets/
 Only javascripts and stylesheets located at the root of `_assets/stylesheets` and `_assets/javascripts` will be compiled and made available to the demo site.
 Keep the assets for components organized in seperate files and sub-directories, then "include" them into a "manifest" file at the root of these folders.

 When developing a component, it will usually fall into one of these three categories.
 Each category has its own sub-folder where the asset file should be saved.